Not saved

 Deferred

-You applied Early Decision or Early Action and were not admitted or denied outright.
-The school moved you to the Regular Decision pool.
+You applied ED/EA and were pushed to the Regular Decision pool.
 Your application is still alive.
-You need to show them you are still interested and that something has changed or improved since you applied.
+Show them you're still interested and that something has improved.

 Waitlisted

-You were admitted to the waitlist after Regular Decision.
-The school likes you but cannot guarantee a spot.
-Whether spots open up depends on how many admitted students decline.
-Your job is to make yourself impossible to pass over when they go to the waitlist.
+You were placed on the waitlist after RD.
+The school likes you but can't guarantee a spot.
+Make yourself impossible to pass over.

 The Letter of Continued Interest (LOCI)